x

 The carbon credit market

 The global carbon market is designed to incentivise emissions reductions and provide a market-based approach to address increasing carbon emissions.
-It is a system of buying and selling carbon credits.
+It is a system of buying and selling carbon units.

 Read more: The interconnected world of carbon: exploring key carbon market concepts